AndypSheridan/battleships-1977/README.md

 ![Screenshot of player hitting ship](assets/images/bs77-hit-ship.png)

 * The populate_boards method adds the user and CPU ships to their respective boards.
 The user cannot see where the CPU ships are.
 The game is set up so the user goes first.
 The player_attack method takes input from the user to guess enemy ship coordinates on the x and y axes.
 The first CPU guess is a random choice on the board.
-Upon a successful hit, the cpu will attempt to guess on an adjacent tile.
-Click the highligghted text to see screenshots of the player entering invalid [row](assets/images/bs77-invalid-row.png) or [column](assets/images/bs77-invalid-column.png) coordinates.
+Upon a successful hit, the CPU will attempt to guess on an adjacent tile.
+Click the highlighted text to see screenshots of the player entering invalid [row](assets/images/bs77-invalid-row.png) or [column](assets/images/bs77-invalid-column.png) coordinates.
 The user cannot enter the same coordinates twice.
 Most of the game logic is in the play_game function which handles updating and appending the relevant boards.
 It also handles decrementing the shield counter.
 The game will continue to run until either the player or CPU shield counters reaches zero.

 #### **Game Over**